 2.5 STATISTICAL ANALYSIS:

 Statistical analysis was done by SPSS version 20.
-Mean and standard deviation were calculated by descriptive statistics. the level of significance in the concentration of plasma hormones were measured and compared using individual doses and control by one-way, repeated-measures ANOVA.
+Mean and standard deviation were calculated by descriptive statistics.
+The level of significance in the concentration of plasma hormones were measured and compared using individual doses and control by one-way, repeated-measures ANOVA.
 To discover which specific means differed, the Bonferroni post hoc test was applied.
 Difference between the concentration of hormones before and after hKp10 infusion was compared using Student’s t-test.
 All data were analyzed using Microsoft excel and SPSS.
 Estrus behavioral signs were recorded between treated and control estrous cycles and were analysed based on Fisher’s Exact Test).
 The level of significance was calculated at p<0.05.

 RESULT AND DISCUSSION